-Preferred Preparation: Successful completion of Year 9 Drama is preferred, but not essential.
+Preferred Preparation: Successful completion of Year 10 Drama is preferred, but not essential.
+A willingness, enthusiasm and availability to participate in all rehearsals and performances is essential.

 Drama at Stage 1 involves learning through participation, viewing, and critiquing.
 An important part of the dramatic learning process is completed by students taking part in creative problem-solving; generating, analysing, and evaluating ideas; developing personal interpretations of scripts; learning to set goals relating to assessment and performance requirements and working collaboratively to achieve them; rehearsing, workshopping, and improvising solutions; as well as presenting a group or individual product or performance.
 Students analyse their own and other's performances through reflection of their learning.
+Dramatic styles and innovators will include: Artland, Brook, Barker and Rau.